-Instead, ask the employee to summarize his understanding of the situation.
-Have him lay out actions, steps or accountabilities that were discussed.
+Ask the employee to summarize his understanding of the situation.
+Have him layout actions, steps or accountabilities that were discussed.
 Take it one step further and put it in writing and suggest ways to improve.
 Have the employee acknowledge the need to improve and have him initial performance improvement plan.

 Good documentation, such as a performance log for each employee, allows you to easily identify and prove recurring problems.
-(This could also help if the employee decides to sue.)
+It will also protect the company in the event of a lawsuit.

 After each meeting with the poor performer, take notes that summarize the discussions.
-Include the problem, the action taken to correct or eliminate it, the dates, the result that occurred, and any comments that will help you recall feedback sessions when you complete the performance appraisal.
+Include the problem, with specific examples, the action taken to correct or eliminate it, the dates, the result that occurred, and any comments that will help you recall feedback sessions when you complete the performance appraisal.

 Don’t let the performance log become a little black book of mistakes and errors.
 Also include examples of acceptable and/or outstanding performance.